 There are many man made wonders in the modern world, and America has it’s fair share.
 When it comes to bridges, however, there is only one that springs immediately to mind.
 That is, of course, San Francisco’s Golden Gate Bridge.

-The Golden Gate bridge spans the Golden Gate between San Francisco and Marin county California a distance of 2.7 kilometers from end to end.
+The Golden Gate Bridge spans the Golden Gate between San Francisco and Marin County California a distance of 2.7 kilometres from end to end.
 This length gave it the title of the longest suspension bridge in the world up until 1965 and, to this day, is still the second longest suspension bridge in the United States, surpassed only by the Verrazano-Narrows Bridge in New York City.
-Construction started on January 5th, 1933 and was completed in May 27, 1937.
-Construction was completed sooner than foretasted and under budget, costing in the vicinity of 35 Million dollars, a staggering sum in the 1930’s.
+Construction started on January 5th, 1933 and was completed on May 27, 1937.
+Construction was completed sooner than foretasted and under budget, costing in the vicinity of 35 Million dollars, a staggering sum in the 1930s.

 Some interesting facts about the Golden Gate bridge.
 The Navy had wanted to paint the Golden Gate Bridge black with yellow stripes in order to maximize visibility for passing ships.
-This idea was vetoed for the now famous color scheme.
-The center span of the bridge is 1.2 kilometers.
+This idea was vetoed for the now famous colour scheme.
+The centre span of the bridge is 1.2 kilometres.
 The Golden gate Bridge sees about 110,000 cars travel across daily in multiple lanes.
 Recent years have seen the establishment of different levels of toll lanes, including fast track premium toll lanes.
 The toll gates are 4.3 meters high, limiting the height of trucks that are allowed to pass.

 Once a record breaker and still a defining San Francisco landmark, the Golden Gate Bridge continues to be an engineering marvel and an epic inclusion to the San Francisco skyline.